 - The star schema is the simplest type of Data Warehouse schema.
 It is known as star schema as its structure resembles a star.

 - Comparing Snowflake vs Star schema, a Snowflake Schema is an extension of a Star Schema, and it adds additional dimensions.
 It is called snowflake because its diagram resembles a Snowflake.

-- In a star schema, only single join creates the relationship between the fact table and any dimension tables.
+- In a star schema, only single join defines the relationship between the fact table and any dimension tables.

 - Star schema contains a fact table surrounded by dimension tables.